pdxiv/basset-lang/STRUCTURE.md

 # Project Structure

-This document describes the organization of the BASIC implementation.
+This document describes the organization of Basset BASIC.

 ## Directory Layout